 The middle office is a department within a financial services institution.
 It comprises a team of employees that includes risk managers, information technology officers, and other officers who manage risks within the organization, as well as managing information technology.

-- The middle office supports the front office by processing transactions negotiated by the front office personnel to make sure that transactions are booked and fulfilled appropriately.
+The middle office supports the front office by processing transactions negotiated by the front office personnel to ensure that transactions are booked and fulfilled appropriately.

 A financial services institution, such as an investment bank or hedge fund, is divided into three main departments – the front office, the middle office, and the back office.
 The front office is the customer-facing department, and it is the department that makes money for the financial institution.
 It serves individual and corporate clients directly by offering them financial products that they can buy.